jacobzhang22/efficient-inference-system/README.md

 ## Conclusion

-This artifact now demonstrates an end-to-end serving stack built around paged attention rather than dense cache rematerialization.
+This artifact demonstrates an end-to-end serving stack built around paged attention.

 The main takeaways are: